Legislative Statutory Committees and Interim Offices

 Joint Committee on Ways and Means

 The Joint Committee on Ways and Means, created under ORS 171.555, is the legislative appropriations committee that determines state budget policy.
 Staffed by the Legislative Fiscal Office and made up of both Senate and House members appointed by the president of the Senate and the speaker of the House, the committee works to determine state budget priorities.
-This appropriation process structure, employed in Oregon and several other states, is especially effective in resolving budgetary differences.
+This joint appropriation process structure, employed in Oregon and several other states, is especially effective in resolving budgetary differences.

 Legislative Revenue Office